Elderly woman joyfully hugging young woman in bright indoor setting.

 If your loved one stops going to social events and engaging in activities they once enjoyed, that can be a red flag.
 Depression related to their memory lapses and difficulty communicating can also cause withdrawal from social situations.

 If you’re wondering how to help someone with Alzheimer’s, Life Care Services provides professional services in safe living environments for seniors with Alzheimer’s and other forms of dementia.
-We also offer resources on our site to help you learn more about Alzheimer’s and other forms of dementia, including tips on how to talk with someone who has dementia.
+We also offer resources on our site to help you learn more about Alzheimer’s and other forms of dementia.
 To learn more or to request a tour, use our search tool to find a Life Care Services® community in your area.